viirtualp1/viirtualp1/README.md

 👀 I’m interested in Front-End

-🌱 I’m currently learning JavaScript (+Vue and React)
+🌱 I’m currently programming in TypeScript (Vue, React)

 📫 How to reach me @virtualp1 (Telegram)